iterative/dvc.org/content/blog/2022-07-28-switching-to-dvc-from-jupyter-vscode.md

 ## Refactor the notebook to use DVC

 You can take your existing Jupyter notebooks and break them out in files and stages that DVC tracks for you.
+First, make sure that you have the following files to define the main steps in your experimentation.
+The `train.py` file to define the process that takes in data and saves the model for testing.
+The `evaluate.py` file to define the testing script that will record the resulting metrics.

 ## Look at metrics from experiments